Gambi204/mental-health-analyzer/README.md

 > - Open a terminal in the extracted directory.
 > - Follow the setup instructions below (starting with creating a virtual environment and installing dependencies).

-⚠️ **Important:** Ensure your extracted folder contains the structure as mentioned shown above at the README:
+⚠️ **Important:** Ensure your extracted folder contains the structure as shown above at the README:

 ## 📥 Installation & Setup